Silver Creek Village, Texas

 Silver Creek Village is an unincorporated community in Burnet County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 250 in 2000.

 History

 The area in what is known as Silver Creek Village today was first settled in 1959 and appeared on maps that next year.
 There was a Baptist church established in the 1970s.
-Its population was 250 in 2000 and is now a popular tourist destination.
+Its population was 250 in 2000 and the community is now a popular tourist destination.

 Geography

 Silver Creek Village is located off Farm to Market Road 2341 along the shore of Lake Buchanan, 12 mi northwest of Burnet in northwestern Burnet County.

 Education

 Silver Creek Village is served by the Burnet Consolidated Independent School District.